+One option is to consider a Physical Gold IRA rollover, which allows you to transfer your excess contributions into a gold-backed retirement account.
 In other words, transfer the money from the Roth to a traditional IRA and call it a contribution to the traditional IRA instead of the Roth of the year.
 If you don't meet the requirements to accept a qualified distribution of your IRA to correct the error, you'll pay an additional 10% early withdrawal penalty on earnings (interest).
 However, if you have a traditional IRA that you have funded with deductible contributions, the tax benefit will be reduced and calculating your taxes will become more complicated.
 The biggest drawback is that any profit would be taxed as income and would also be subject to an early withdrawal penalty of 10% if you are under 59 and a half years old, making this option not highly recommended.

 If you fall below the phase-out threshold, you can contribute the maximum amount for that year, as long as you have earned at least an equal amount of taxable income.
 Your modified adjusted gross income is the number that the IRS uses to determine your eligibility to make annual contributions to a Roth IRA.
 When your income is in the phase-out range, you can use the IRS worksheet to calculate the amount of your reduced contribution.
 If you have one or more IRAs that you've funded with deductible contributions, even the clandestine strategy can't stop you from owing taxes for a conversion to Roth.